CRM Best Practices to

 Gamification

 Some people are motivated by competition.
 By tying prizes and rewards to CRM usage you incentivize participation.
-TIP: Have a contest for the salesperson’s actual sales are the closest to their forecast.
+TIP: Have a contest for the salesperson’s actual sales that are the closest to their forecast.

 Talk to your Vendor

-Ask for your vendor’s advice.
-Your CRM adoption/usage issues aren’t unique to your company.
-Ask for their suggestions on what ideas they would recommend to increase usage.
-Ask what tactics they’ve seen others use.
 Your vendor is a resource for more than just software.
 TIP: Use a vendor that has experience in your industry.
-Not all business processes are alike, but at least the vendor’s expertise can give ideas on companies like yours.
+Not all business processes are alike, but at least the vendor’s expertise can give ideas to companies like yours.

 Continued Training

 It is essential to continue training even after the initial software implementation.
-You will have new employees, people will change roles and your processes will change.
+You will have new employees, people will change roles, and your processes will change.
 Make sure everyone is happy and confident using your CRM software.

 Conclusion